 They also don’t have any program where they back up their claims of caring about the environment by taking real and tangible action.
 They don’t donate any portion of their sales, through products or upfront cash or work with their suppliers to ensure they’re carbon neutral either.

 Given how much they talk about saving the environment on their website, you’d expect they’d actually do something about it…

 Well Earth has made it to #5 on this list, but really, these bottom four recommendations could have been ranked in any order.
 All four offer a few of the features that Earth Breeze offers, but miss the mark entirely on other elements.

 The parts which Well Earth hit are the standards that every other provider also hit.
-Their laundry detergent sheets are safe for sensitive skin, work in all washing machines, and are vegan and cruelty-free.
+Their laundry detergent sheets are safe for sensitive skin, work in all washing machines, do a decent enough job on most ordinary fabrics, and are vegan and cruelty-free.

 And while their $0.52 per load cost for one-off purchases and $0.48 per load on subscription put them near the bottom of the list in terms of price, they do offset that slightly by offering free shipping on all purchases.